“ Power is the capacity to translate intention into reality & sustain it" - Bennis

 9. Keeps the group informed of progress.

-This standard of leadership requires a high character with a great many interpersonal skills, including integrity, maturity, trust, empathy, discipline, listening and consistency.
+These leadership characteristics require a high character with a great many interpersonal skills, including integrity, maturity, trust, empathy, discipline, listening and consistency.
 A leader that moves the paradigm lives the credibility of their character, demonstrates the strength of their capability and sells the conviction of their vision.

 Change Management Success